jeanbaptistemora/fluidattacks-universe2/common/utils/retrieves/README.md

       - get toe lines
       - go to file from toe lines

+To use the extension, it must be used on a directory named `groups`, in this directory the repositories are cloned.
+You can open the subdirectories of `groups`, the extension still uses `groups` as the base directory.

 ## Installation

 Retrieves only requires the `INTEGRATES_API_TOKEN` as an environment variable, if it doesn't load the groups add the token manually, add the token to vscode settings `.vscode/settings.json`
 ```json
 {
     "retrieves.api_token": "your token"